webdigga/divorce-coach/src/posts/become-an-accredited-divorce-coach-by-christmas.md

 Some coaches treat this as a part-time hustle, earning around £1,000 per month, while others have turned it into a full-time career, making £8,000 or more every month.

-> "I would just like to say, how much I am thoroughly enjoying this course!
+> I would just like to say, how much I am thoroughly enjoying this course!
 The content of information is amazing.
-I don't think I have ever enjoyed studying so much, it’s almost become a hobby!!"
-Sharon
+I don't think I have ever enjoyed studying so much, it’s almost become a hobby!! ~ Sharon

 ## Flexible, CPD-Accredited Training: